HongNT03/YOUR-BLOG/README.md

 To start both the backend and frontend concurrently:

-1. Open a terminal and navigate to the **backend** folder.
+1. Open a terminal and navigate to the **server** folder.
 Run the backend server:

   npm run dev

-2. In another terminal, navigate to the **frontend** folder and run the React app:
+2. In another terminal, navigate to the **client** folder and run the React app:

    npm run dev